 You can use a specialty flea comb to groom your dog's coat over a white paper towel to identify any flea dirt that may fall off.
 Your fingers can do just fine if you don't have a flea comb.
 Simply brush against the fur so the hairs part and you can inspect the skin.
 Check a few spots on their body just in case and be sure to inspect your pet's bed and favorite spots around the house for signs of fleas.

 In addition to causing skin irritation, fleas can spread tapeworms and several infections.
 Some animals are allergic to fleas as well.

 If your pet constantly scratches, licks, or chews, it might be an indication of fleas.
 Red, bumpy skin or patches of missing fur also warrant close investigation.
-You may not always see the little buggers, though.
+You may not always see the fleas, though.
 They only grow to about 1/8-inch at full size and can move very quickly.

 The Great Infestation Fight

 Typically females lay around 25-30 eggs per day but can almost double that under the right conditions.
 It doesn't take long for a couple of fleas to turn into an infestation.
 This makes the battle against fleas a daunting task.

-The multi-stage life cycle of a flea takes it from an egg to a larva, to a pupa, to an adult that is capable of reproducing in the space of a few weeks in ideal conditions.
+The multi-stage life cycle of a flea takes it from egg to larva to pupa to an adult that is capable of reproducing in the space of a few weeks in ideal conditions.
 In an infestation, it's common to find fleas in all stages of development.